 Depending on the circumstances, the police might investigate your slip and fall accident.
 But in most cases, the owner of the premises or his or her insurance company will investigate.
 The insurance company for the at-fault party will look for ways to minimize liability, which is why it's important for you as a victim to have an attorney looking out for your best interests.

 In most cases, the insurance company for the owner of the premises compensates slip and fall accident victims.
 But sometimes, financial compensation for personal injury victims can come from a variety of sources.
 Our attorneys can investigate and search for all sources of compensation.

 No, you may torpedo your claim if you talk about your case with the insurance company for the at-fault party.
 It's best not to answer questions from an insurance adjuster.
 Refer them to an attorney.
-If you haven't hired one, contact our firm as soon as possible.
-We can handle the adjuster for you.
-Once you tell insurance companies you have hired a lawyer, they must contact us directly and not attempt to obtain information from you.

 Any condition in which there is potential for an injury-inducing accident is a hazardous condition.
 These conditions may include a foreign object in the walking path, an impediment in the walking surface, a failure of the walking surface, inadequate lighting or a substance making the surface slippery and dangerous.
 Property owners are nearly always responsible for a permanent hazard, such as a broken stair, because they should have known about the situation and had it repaired.